 Intoxication is not a defense against allegations that an individual has engaged in nonconsensual sexual conduct.

-“Complainant” means an individual who is alleged to be the victim of conduct that could constitute Sexual Harassment.
+“Complainant” means an individual who is alleged to be the subject of conduct that could constitute Sexual Harassment.

 “Respondent” means an individual who has been reported to be the perpetrator of conduct that could constitute Sexual Harassment.

 “Formal Complaint” means a writing submitted by the Complainant or signed by the Title IX coordinator alleging Sexual Harassment against a Respondent and requesting that the [College or University] conduct an investigation.
+At the time of filing a formal complaint, a Complainant must be participating in or attempting to participate in the educational programs or activities of the [College or University].

 “Education Program or Activity” includes locations, events, or circumstances over which the [College or University] exercised substantial control over both the Respondent and the context in which the alleged Sexual Harassment occurred.
 It also includes any building owned or controlled by a student organization officially recognized by the [College or University].

-“Grievance Procedure” is the process the [College or University] uses to initiate, informally resolve, and/or investigate allegations that an employee or student has violated Title IX provisions prohibiting sexual harassment.

 “Supportive Measures” are non-disciplinary, non-punitive individualized services offered as appropriate, as reasonably available, and without fee or charge to the Complainant or Respondent regardless of whether the Complainant or the Title IX Coordinator has filed a Formal Complaint.
 Supportive Measures restore or preserve a party’s access to the [College or University]’s education programs and activities without unreasonably burdening the other party, as determined through an interactive process between the Title IX Coordinator and the party.
 Supportive Measures include measures designed to protect the safety of all parties and/or the [College or University]’s educational environment and/or to deter Sexual Harassment or retaliation.
 Supportive measures may include, but are not limited to, (i) counseling and other medical assistance, (ii) extensions of deadlines or other course-related adjustments, (iii) modifications of work or class schedules, (iv) leaves of absence, (v) increased security or monitoring of certain areas of campus, and (vi) imposition of orders prohibiting the parties from contacting one another in housing or work situations.
 Determinations about whether to impose a one-way no contact order must be made on a case-by-case basis.
 If supportive measures are not provided, the Title IX Coordinator must document in writing why this was clearly reasonable under the circumstances.

 “Summary Suspension” means an emergency suspension of a student Respondent pending investigation and resolution of disciplinary proceedings pursuant to the procedure and standards set forth in WAC ___-___-____.

-“Sexual Harassment,” for purposes of these Title IX Grievance Procedures, Sexual Harassment occurs when a Respondent engages in the following discriminatory conduct on the basis of sex:
+“Sexual Harassment,” for purposes of these Title IX Investigation Procedures, Sexual Harassment means conduct on the basis of sex that satisfies one or more of the following:

 Quid pro quo harassment.
 A [College or University] employee conditioning the provision of an aid, benefit, or service of the [College or University] on an individual’s participation in unwelcome sexual conduct.

 Hostile environment.
-Unwelcome conduct that a reasonable person would find to be so severe, pervasive, and objectively offensive that it effectively denies a person equal access to the [College or University]’s educational programs or activities or [College or University] employment.
+Unwelcome conduct determined by a reasonable person to be so severe, pervasive, and objectively offensive that it effectively denies a person equal access to the [College or University]’s educational programs or activities or [College or University] employment.

 Sexual assault.
 Sexual assault includes the following conduct: